 [Available]

-गवाह / Gavaah takes inspiration from 17th-18th-century Rajasthani drawings.
-At first glance, these seem to be simple mathematical diagrams, but they are intricate mandalas that represent accurate astronomical calculations based on Vedic astrology.
+गवाह / Gavaah takes inspiration from 17th-18th-century Rajasthani drawings, which at first glance appear to be simple mathematical diagrams, but are in fact intricate mandalas that represent accurate astronomical calculations based on Vedic astrology.
 For me, it's refreshing to see evidence of a time when science and spirituality weren't opposing forces but inseparable lenses for observing our universe.

-The swirling lines filling most of the central circle reference pictures taken by NASA’s Juno spacecraft in 2016.
+The swirling lines filling most of the central circle reference pictures of Jupiter’s storm-riddled surface taken by NASA’s Juno spacecraft in 2016.
 One section features a pattern of diamonds and triangles that mimics the traditional format of birth charts.
-Another contains vacant circles, which are the negative spaces of shadows cast by Jupiter's inner moons.
+Another contains vacant circles, which are the negative spaces depicting shadows cast by Jupiter's inner moons on its surface.
 A different section shows the exact position of Jupiter and its Galilean moons from the last time I viewed them with my binoculars in April 2024, just before the planet moved behind the Sun and disappeared from the night sky for a month.

 गवाह / Gavaah, 2024